yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 {{< /note >}}

-### Metric categories
+### Metric naming conventions

-YugabyteDB has four major types of metrics per node: [Server](https://github.com/yugabyte/yugabyte-db/diffs/3?base_sha=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&commentable=true&head_user=polarweasel&name=doc-12-add-metrics-overview&pull_number=16107&sha1=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&sha2=f3bb86c03f3927df7c022a44ce9d430e412f7e96&short_path=fc1ba5b&unchanged=expanded&w=false#server-metrics), [Table](https://github.com/yugabyte/yugabyte-db/diffs/3?base_sha=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&commentable=true&head_user=polarweasel&name=doc-12-add-metrics-overview&pull_number=16107&sha1=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&sha2=f3bb86c03f3927df7c022a44ce9d430e412f7e96&short_path=fc1ba5b&unchanged=expanded&w=false#table-metrics), [Tablet](https://github.com/yugabyte/yugabyte-db/diffs/3?base_sha=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&commentable=true&head_user=polarweasel&name=doc-12-add-metrics-overview&pull_number=16107&sha1=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&sha2=f3bb86c03f3927df7c022a44ce9d430e412f7e96&short_path=fc1ba5b&unchanged=expanded&w=false#tablet-metrics), and [Cluster](https://github.com/yugabyte/yugabyte-db/diffs/3?base_sha=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&commentable=true&head_user=polarweasel&name=doc-12-add-metrics-overview&pull_number=16107&sha1=b8c7b3ba3bd5f78029bcca06b495322d2eb1a9f3&sha2=f3bb86c03f3927df7c022a44ce9d430e412f7e96&short_path=fc1ba5b&unchanged=expanded&w=false#cluster-metrics).
+YugabyteDB has four major types of metrics per node: Server, Table, Tablet, and Cluster.

 These metric names are generally of the form `<metric_category>_<server_type>_<service_type>_<service_method>` where:

-`metric_category` (optional) can be one of:
+- `metric_category` (optional) can be one of the following:

   - `handler_latency` - The latency seen by the logical architecture block.
   - `rpcs_in_queue` - The number of RPCs in the queue for service.
   - `service_request_bytes` - The number of bytes a service sends to other services in a request.
 This metric type is beneficial in a very limited number of cases.
   - `service_response_bytes` - The number of bytes a service receives from other services in a     request.
 This metric type is beneficial in a very limited number of cases.
   - `proxy_request_bytes` - The number of request bytes sent by the proxy in a request to a service.
 Anything a client requires that the local tablet server cannot provide is proxied to the correct service, which can be a master (via the master leader) or another tablet server, changes to the followers, and awaiting a majority alias consensus to be reached.
 This metric type is beneficial in a very limited number of cases.
   - `proxy_response_bytes` - The number of response bytes the proxy receives from a service.
 Anything a client requires that the local tablet server cannot provide is proxied to the correct service, which can be a master (via the master leader) or another tablet server, changes to the followers, and awaiting a majority alias consensus to be reached.
 This metric type is beneficial in a very limited number of cases.

-`server_type` must be one of the following:
+- `server_type` can be one of the following:

   - `yb_tserver` - YB-TServer metrics
   - `yb_master` - YB-Master metrics
   - `yb_ycqlserver` - YCQL metrics
   - `yb_ysqlserver` - YSQL metrics
   - `yb_consesus` - RAFT consensus metrics
   - `yb_cdc` - Change Data Capture metrics

-`service_method` (optional) identifies service methods, which are specific functions performed by the service.
+- `service_method` (optional) identifies service methods, which are specific functions performed by the service.

 {{< note title= "Note">}}